adamhirzalla/tweeter/README.md

 ## Getting Started

+- You can check and use the app at [tweeter.hirzalla.ca](https://tweeter-project-lhl.herokuapp.com/)
 - Install all dependencies (using the `npm i` command).
 - Run the development web server using the `npm start` command.
 - Navigate to http://localhost:8080/ to get started and start Tweeting!